-An opportunity to join a community of investors funding schools to go solar, cut carbon emissions and educate the next generation of sustainability leaders.
+An opportunity to join a community of investors funding schools to go solar, cut carbon, save money and inspire children.

 The Solar for Schools Community Benefit Society puts money to work directly to provide a complete service for schools to reap the benefits of solar power generation, now and for the future.